 iTAWC (pronounced “I-talk”) is the first and only intensive aphasia program available in all of Western Canada.
-Located on the beautiful University of British Columbia campus, we provide evidence-based, personalized, intensive aphasia therapy.
-Although our aphasia program location in Vancouver, British Columbia may provide especially convenient access to those in western Canada (BC, Alberta, Saskatchewan, Manitoba) and the western United...
+Located in beautiful Vancouver, we provide evidence-based, personalized, intensive aphasia therapy.
+Although our aphasia program location in Vancouver, British Columbia may provide especially convenient access to those in western Canada (BC, Alberta, Saskatchewan, Manitoba) and the western United States (Washington, Oregon,...

 For some people, aphasia will be temporary, resolving in the first few days or even hours after their stroke or brain injury.
 Others will have a long recovery of months or years.
 Some people may improve to a degree in the first few months, but will still live with a severe aphasia that affects their ability to communicate for the rest of their lives.
 It is rare for people to make no improvement at all.